Glycolysis: Overview

+Importantly, under low-oxygen (anaerobic) conditions, glycolysis is the only biochemical pathway in eukaryotes that can generate ATP, and, for many anaerobic respiring organisms the most important producer of ATP.
+Therefore, many organisms have evolved fermentation pathways to recycle NAD+ to continue glycolysis to produce ATP for survival.
+These pathways include ethanol fermentation and lactic acid fermentation.

 History

-The pathway of glycolysis as it is known today took almost 100 years to fully elucidate.
-The combined results of many smaller experiments were required in order to understand the pathway as a whole.
+The modern understanding of the pathway of glycolysis took almost 100 years to fully learn.
+The combined results of many smaller experiments were required to understand the entire pathway.

-The first steps in understanding glycolysis began in the nineteenth century with the wine industry.
+The first steps in understanding glycolysis began in the 19th century.
 For economic reasons, the French wine industry sought to investigate why wine sometimes turned distasteful, instead of fermenting into alcohol.
-French scientist Louis Pasteur researched this issue during the 1850s, and the results of his experiments began the long road to elucidating the pathway of glycolysis.
-His experiments showed that fermentation occurs by the action of living microorganisms, yeasts, and that yeast's glucose consumption decreased under aerobic conditions of fermentation, in comparison to anaerobic conditions (the Pasteur effect).
+The French scientist Louis Pasteur researched this issue during the 1850s.
+His experiments showed that alcohol fermentation occurs by the action of living microorganisms, yeasts, and that glucose consumption decreased under aerobic conditions (the Pasteur effect).

-Insight into the component steps of glycolysis were provided by the non-cellular fermentation experiments of Eduard Buchner during the 1890s.
+The component steps of glycolysis were first analysed by the non-cellular fermentation experiments of Eduard Buchner during the 1890s.
 Buchner demonstrated that the conversion of glucose to ethanol was possible using a non-living extract of yeast, due to the action of enzymes in the extract.
 This experiment not only revolutionized biochemistry, but also allowed later scientists to analyze this pathway in a more controlled laboratory setting.
-In a series of experiments (1905-1911), scientists Arthur Harden and William Young discovered more pieces of glycolysis.
+In a series of experiments (1905–1911), scientists Arthur Harden and William Young discovered more pieces of glycolysis.
 They discovered the regulatory effects of ATP on glucose consumption during alcohol fermentation.
 They also shed light on the role of one compound as a glycolysis intermediate: fructose 1,6-bisphosphate.

 The elucidation of fructose 1,6-bisphosphate was accomplished by measuring CO2 levels when yeast juice was incubated with glucose.
 CO2 production increased rapidly then slowed down.
 Harden and Young noted that this process would restart if an inorganic phosphate (Pi) was added to the mixture.
 Harden and Young deduced that this process produced organic phosphate esters, and further experiments allowed them to extract fructose diphosphate (F-1,6-DP).